swcarpentry-ja/carpentries-coc/topic_folders/policies/reimbursement-policy.md

 *Expense Reimbursement Deadlines*
 To be reimbursable, business expenses must be properly substantiated and submitted within certain time limitations.
 - Substantiation for the reimbursement should be submitted within **60 calendar days** of when the expenses were incurred.
 For expenses incurred while traveling, the traveler will have 60 calendar days upon returning from travel to substantiate and submit the expenses.
 - If substantiation occurs more than 60 calendar days after the expenses were incurred, the expense reimbursement request must include an explanation for the delay.
-The Carpentries may deny reimbursement requests submitted or substantiated after the 60-day limit.
 - Funds can be reimbursed before travel is completed, with receipts for the travel expenditure.
 If travel is not completed or is changed to have a lower cost, funds must be returned according to the 'Return of Excess Amounts' section.

 RETURN OF EXCESS AMOUNTS